RaphaelSilv/raphael/content/posts/shell-currency-exchange/index.md

 ---
 title: "Bash | Consuming API exchange"
 date: 2020-03-02T14:33:42-04:00
-description: "Shell currency provide it as simple and fast as any shell --command and faster than any browser loading."
+description: "Shell-currency provide you curerncy conversion simple and fast as any shell --command and faster than any browser loading."
-categories: ["Bash", "CLI", "Shell", "The Linux Command Line", "A complete introduction"]
+tags: ["Bash", "CLI", "Shell", "The Linux Command Line", "A complete introduction"]
 dropCap: true
 toc: false
 displayInMenu: false